 Companies within Dorset ACF:

-A Company has 5 Detachments in the west side of Dorset, their Battle Honour is Marabout
+A Company has 5 Detachments in the west side of Dorset, their Battle Honour is Marabout:

-The Battle of Marabout
+The Battle of Marabout 1801

 The Marabout Battle Honour was borne by the Dorsetshire Regt and commemorates the service of the 54th Regiment in the operations outside of Alexandria in the summer of 1801.
-The 54th of Foot had been entrusted with the task of keeping watch and ward over the French Garrison in Fort Marabout, and it was their successful capture of the redoubt at the tomb of a Moslem Saint which brought home to General Menou the futility of further resistance.
-He hoisted the white flag, when he and his army were permitted a safe conduct to France.
-On giving an undertaking that they would not serve against England during the continuance of the war.
+The 54th of Foot had been entrusted with the task of keeping watch over the French Garrison in Fort Marabout, and it was their successful capture of the redoubt at the tomb of a Moslem Saint which brought home to the French commander General Menou the futility of further resistance.
+He hoisted the white flag, and he and his army were permitted a safe conduct to France, on giving an undertaking that they would not serve against England during the continuance of the war.
 The Dorsetshire Regiment incorporated the battle honour into their capbadge, and it was also used by the successor regiment, the Devon and Dorsets.

-The Battle of Plassey
+The Battle of Plassey 1757

 The Battle of Plassey was a decisive victory of the British East India Company over the Nawab of Bengal and his French allies on 23rd June 1757.
 General Robert Clive was in command of the British Force including about 300 members of the 39th Foot and he immediately took the offensive against the Surajah Dowlah and Nawab of Bengal, successfully capturing Calcutta, Chandernagore and Cutwa.
-Clive had only 3,000 men and 15 light guns against Nawab's army of over 60,000 infantry, cavalry, 50 heavy guns and some lighter ones.
-The formidable enemy force was completely defeated by the small British Force, who captured the whole of the enemy's camp, baggage, guns and stores.
-This victory constituted one of the most complete and overwhelming achievements in military history.
+Clive had only 3,000 men and 15 light guns against the Nawab's army of over 60,000 infantry, cavalry, 50 heavy guns and some lighter ones.
+The formidable enemy force was completely defeated by the small British force, who captured the whole of the enemy's camp, baggage, guns and stores.
+This victory ranks as one of the most complete and overwhelming achievements in military history.

-The Battle of the Somme
+The Battle of the Somme 1916

 The Battle of the Somme was one of the largest battles that occurred during World War 1.
 It took place aroundthe Somme River in north eastern France and lasted from July 1st to November 18th 1916.
 The battle was fought between the Allies (British and French) on one side and the German Empire on the other.
-The British was led by Commander-in-chief Sir Douglas Haig, on the 1st of July 1916 the attack was ordered in order to relieve pressure on the French who were under heavy attack in Verdun, and thousands of British soldiers advanced from their trenches towards the German lines.
-Despite the heavy casualties the allies continue to attack and on November the 18 they had gained around seven miles of territory.
+The British were led by Commander-in-chief Sir Douglas Haig.
+On the 1st of July 1916 the attack was ordered in order to relieve pressure on the French who were under heavy attack in Verdun, and thousands of British soldiers advanced from their trenches towards the German lines.
+Despite heavy casualties the British continue to attack and by November 18th they had gained around seven miles of territory.
 The Battle of the Somme was one of the bloodiest battles in human history.

-The Battle of Kohima
+The Battle of Kohima 1944

 The Channel Islands have 3 Detachments